saidulhaque21/php82cake4/README.md

 This Dockerized application offers an efficient workflow for web development, facilitating the creation, testing, and deployment of PHP-based web applications while also providing a user-friendly interface, via phpMyAdmin, for database management and manipulation.

 # Step 1: Pull
-pull this docker
+pull this docker from this repository

-# Step 2: go to docker_php74_mysql_phpmyadmin folder
+# Step 2: go to php82cake4 folder
 cd php82cake4

-# Step 3: Change env file if you want
+# Step 3: Change env configures if you want
 open docker-compose file and cheange database user, pass, port etc if you want

 # Step 4: run compose